wozprzemek/Reactor/README.md

 ## Theory

-For the theory behind the program, go to the documentation folder and see the documentation.pdf file.
+For the theory behind the program, go to the documentation folder.

 ## Getting started